Fenny-057/E-WasteGeneration-Classification/README.md

 This repository contains a deep learning-based solution for classifying electronic waste into 10 categories using transfer learning and simulated metadata.
 The project demonstrates model comparison, multimodal learning (image + structured data), and real-time deployment with Gradio.

-📌 *This project was completed as part of an internship assignment submission.*

 ---

 ## 📁 Project Structure